guitoof/articles/Flutter_Hero_Animation_Unmasked/Flutter_Hero_Animation_Unmasked_Part_1.md

 I really hope that you enjoyed this 1st Part of Hero Animation Unmasked.
 Hopefully, this Hero widget should start to appear less magical.
 In the next part [Hero Animation Unmasked - Part 2](./Flutter_Hero_Animation_Unmasked_Part_2.md), we'll make our Hero fly from the source page to the destination by playing a little more with elements' positions and adding the animation.

+If you have any questions, if you find any mistakes or inaccuracies or if you just want to have a chat about Flutter, I'd be very happy to.
+You can find me on Twitter [@Guitoof](https://twitter.com/guitoof) or on the [Flutter Community Slack](https://fluttercommunity.slack.com/) where I also go by the name `Guitoof`.

 ## Acknowledgment

 I'd like to give a big and sincere shoutout to: